Abiodun Charges New Olowode-ketu on Sustainable Development in Domain

 He assured the government and the people of Owode-Ketu that his reign would usher in tremendous development.

-He also pledged his continued support for the Prince Abiodun-led administration in its developmental efforts.
+He also pledged his continued support for the Prince Dapo Abiodun-led administration in its developmental efforts.